Vishnuprasadvbhat/javaapp/README.md

-# This is implementation of the Java Socket Server
+# This is the implementation of the Java Socket Server

 ## Here we are building a chatting application using Java Socket Server